magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-no-utf8mb4-characters

-It checks that an input does not have characters that would require more than 3 bytes.
+Checks that an input does not have characters that would require more than 3 bytes.

 #### Example